ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 ### `_lzReceive`

 This internal function is called via LayerZero upon the receipt of a cross-chain message.
 In the context of the `ClientChainGateway`, it is used to handle the response provided by the Exocore chain against an outgoing message.
-For example, if a withdraw request is initiated by a user, and sent by the `ClientChainGateway` to Exocore, a response is received indicating whether the withdrawal is valid.
+For example, if a withdrawal request is initiated by a user, and sent by the `ClientChainGateway` to Exocore, a response is received indicating whether the withdrawal is valid.
 Based on this validity, `ClientChainGateway` marks the funds available for the user to claim.

 ## `Vault`